 Accurate * Confidential * Secure

-* Search Includes: complete background check for any person including; outstanding warrants, arrest history Active Warrants Court Records, Arrest Records History, Bench Warrants, Driving Violations, DUI records, and more...Find all records on file for any person in any state.
+*Search Includes: Complete background check for any U.S. citizen including; Outstanding Warrants, Arrest History, Active Warrants, Court Records, Arrest Records History, Bench Warrants, Driving Violations, DUI Records, and more...Find all records on file for any person in any state.

-* Guarantee Your Privacy.
-This site has been set up for the public.
-Although our records are official compiled data from government and public databases.
-Your searches and transactions through our system are 100% confidential and secure and are not recorded in anyway with government bureaus..
+* Guarantee of Privacy: This site has been set up for the public to search public records online.
+Although our records are official data compiled from government and public databases, your searches and transactions through our system are 100% confidential and secure and are not recorded in anyway with government bureaus.

-Court records are serviced by both local and federal courts.
-As a US citizen or individual this information is available to you to research the background of an individual or business.
+Court records are serviced by both local and federal courts in the United States.
+As a U.S. citizen, this information is available to you to research the background of an individual or business.
 The system will allow you to verify your own public information, or any person's background including arrest, criminal, court and civil filings nationwide.
-You can also use the search system to research your ancestors or family history as the system will search all Public Records, including death, divorce, and marriage records for a any person.
+You can also use the search system to research your ancestors or family history as the system will search all public records including death, divorce, and marriage records for any person.

 DUI Expungement Process - Steps to Clear Your DUI Record

-If you are convicted of DUI, you may want to expunge your DUI record in order to get a job, loan, house, etc. Expungement refers to the process of removing or erasing your DUI records.
+If you have been convicted of a DUI, you may want to expunge your DUI record in order to get a job, loan, house, etc. Expungement refers to the process of removing or erasing the DUI record from your personal file.
 You are required to petition the court in order to get your records expunged.
 This article discusses steps to clear your DUI record by covering the whole process from petitioning to obtaining expungement.
 Each state's expungement laws vary; therefore, this article gives you a basic idea on the process.

 DUI expungement process:

-- if you didn't show a good reason to expunge your DUI record.
+- you didn't show good reason to expunge your DUI record.

-- if you are convicted of severe felony.
+- you are convicted of a severe felony.

-- if this is the only conviction on your record.
+- this is the only conviction on your record.

-- if you didn't spend any time in state prison.
+- you didn't spend any time in state prison.

 You don't necessarily need a lawyer for expunging your records.
-It's just that this process involves a lot of paperwork and if you have a lawyer by your side, he can give you advice regarding that.
+It's just that this process involves a lot of paperwork and if you have a lawyer by your side, he/she can give you advice regarding your specific case.
 If you don't wish to hire a lawyer, you should learn all the procedures that are required to get this process done.